michael-rubel/laravel-formatters/README.md

 format(DateTimeFormatter::class, '2022-12-25 00:00:00') // as string timestamp
 ```

-Use can pass the string instead of ::class:
+Use can pass the string instead of `::class`:
 ```php
 format('date_time', '2022-12-25 00:00:00') // 2022-12-25 00:00